truenas/api_client/README.md

 **NOTE:**

-The TrueNAS API enforces strict security checking and auditing in place to detect and prevent brute force or malicious API behaivor.
+The TrueNAS API enforces strict security checking and auditing in place to detect and prevent brute force or malicious API behavior.

-Connections to the API are currently limited to 20 Auth attempts AND/OR unauthenticated API requests in a 60 second period (Subject to future change).
-Exceeding this limit will result in a 10 minute rate limit cooldown before API connections can be re-established.
+Connections to the API are currently limited to 20 Auth attempts AND/OR unauthenticated API requests in a 60 second period (subject to future change).
+Exceeding this limit results in a 10-minute rate limit cooldown before API connections can be re-established.

 Developers are highly recommended to architect their tools in a way that uses a single persistent websocket connection that remains connected for subsequent API calls to be issued without a re-auth.

-Developers needing to issue large quantities of subsequent operations (Example: Massive bulk dataset creations) are highly encouraged to leverage the `core.bulk` endpoint for queuing actions.
+Developers that need to issue large quantities of subsequent operations (example: massive bulk dataset creations) are highly encouraged to leverage the `core.bulk` endpoint for queuing actions.

 ## Getting Started